garyfleming/product-engineering/product-engineering.md

 * Opportunity cost

 ^ It was also, notably, a shared decision.
 We had some real conversations around the value proposition (not quite ROI), about the engineering cost (and debt), the opportunity cost (what would we not build), the
-^ The outcome of the decision affects *everyone* so being able to have conversations helps
+^ The outcome of the decision affects *everyone* (product and engineering) so being able to have conversations helps

+---

+# Real Conversations

+## You know what they are

+^ I've used the phrase real conversations a few times.
+You know when you're actually listening to someone and hearing them.
+You know when they're doing the same.
+You know when they're just waiting their turn.
+This goes back to building Power With.
+If you're just waiting to deliver your point, you're likely attempting Power Over

 ---